aguirrealvaro/aguirrealvaro/README.md

 ### To Do:

-- icon to resume,
+- showIcon to link, rename to external link, use it on resume? and techs?
-- button slot, remove buttonvariant()
+- button slot, remove buttonvariant() usage, same for iconbutton, remove () from exports, rename to getXVariants()
 - remove index ui components
 - icon hydration
+- context menu on logo
 - review useclient childrens
-- context menu on logo
 - disabled styles not applying for button and iconbutton
 - extra styles button
 - cached response